meierjl/MIE-TATAm/README.md

 This track hub contains PRO-Seq first described in the following manuscript:

-This track hub also contains datasets generated and described by Ming Li al. in their 2012 Science manuscript PMID: 23180859.
-Raw datasets were downloaded from GEO: GSE41605.
+This track hub also contains datasets generated and described by M.Li, et al. in 2021 PLOS Pathogens manuscript PMID: 34339482.
+Raw datasets were downloaded from GEO:GSE168165.